 Chinese artist Ni Youyu makes several paintings of forests.
 The first image is called Forest 2, a huge painting of 200 x 440 cm.

 In Forest 2 the trunks are at about the same distance from each other.
 There are no branches or leaves painted.
 The drawing in the trunks is very realistic.
 The forest seems to continue endlessly into the distance.
 The further away, the thinner, vaguer and lighter gray the trees are painted.
-The front tree runs all the way from bottom to top; we do not see where it stands in the ground.
-We can see where the trunk of the other trees comes out of the ground, each time a little higher to show that a tree is further away.
-The ground is almost empty.
-Ni Youyu calls this imaginary forest 2 European.
-He suggested by this that Europe is rather manageable compared to some other parts of the world.
+As viewers, we stand in a place where you might rather turn around than enter that infinity.
+The front two trees run all the way from bottom to top; we do not see where they stand in the ground.
+Of the other trees we can see where they stand in the ground, each time a little higher to show that a tree is further away.
+The empty ground almost looks as if some snow has fallen.
+Ni Youyu calls this well-organized forest European because he also considers Europe to be a reasonably well-organized continent.